Skeeboo/skeeboomusic.com/content/home/about.md

 # Welcome!

-I am an italian amateur composer and arranger.
+I am an italian composer and arranger.

-My current project is ["Moods and Modes"](/post/moods_and_modes): a collection of short instrumental tracks exploring different musical scales and modes.
+My main current project is ["Moods and Modes"](/post/moods_and_modes): a collection of short instrumental tracks exploring different musical scales and modes.
 Have a look at the [music section](#music) of the website to find out more!

-All the tracks are heavily influenced by the inspiring improvisation method of [Forrest Kinney](https://forrestkinney.com)
+All the tracks are heavily influenced by the inspiring improvisation method of the late [Forrest Kinney](https://forrestkinney.com)

 {{<spotify_follow>}}